wellrestedphp/wellrested/docs/source/router.rst

     // Add the "private" router.
     $private = $server->createRouter();
-    // Authorizaiton middleware checks for an Authorization header and
+    // Authorization middleware checks for an Authorization header and
     // responds 401 when the header is missing or invalid.
-    $private->add($authorizaitonMiddleware);
+    $private->add($authorizationMiddleware);
     $private->register('GET', '/secret', $secretHandler);
     $private->register('GET', '/members-only', $otherHandler);
     $server->add($private);